-Provided by the Department of Defense, TRICARE is a regionally managed health insurance and care program for active or retired members and family of all seven uniformed services, which includes the Army, Navy, Marine Corps, Air Force, Coast Guard, Public Health Service, and NOAA.
+Provided by the U.S. Department of Defense (DoD), TRICARE is a regionally managed health insurance and care program for active or retired members and family of all seven uniformed services.
+This includes the Army National Guard, Army Reserve, Navy Reserve, Marine Corps Reserve, Air National Guard, Air Force Reserve, U.S. Coast Guard Reserve, Public Health Service, and NOAA.
 A “retired” member of the military is someone who has 20 years of service.
 All military retirees are veterans, but not all veterans are military retirees.
 Therefore, not all veterans are eligible for TRICARE.

 TRICARE for Life was formerly called the Civilian Health and Medical Program of the Uniformed Services (CHAMPUS).